Introduction

 Second Wind works by adding a structured, AI-readable reference layer alongside a company’s existing website, then continuously improving that layer using observed model behavior, agent telemetry, and targeted interventions.
 The goal is to improve how buyer-facing AI systems discover, describe, compare, cite, and recommend the company over time.
 Second Wind

 This is not positioned as a one-time content project or a monitoring-only workflow.
-Second Wind describes the system as an end-to-end platform that combines a controllable reference layer with observability, telemetry, optimization, reporting, and governance features.
+Second Wind is an end-to-end platform that combines a controllable reference layer with observability, telemetry, optimization, reporting, and governance features.
 Second Wind FAQ

 What this page covers / doesn’t cover